HuLei-cn/HuLei-cn.github.io/_pages/about.md

 I'm a third year undergraduate student from Central China Normal University.
 My research interest includes:
-1、sentiment analysis
+- sentiment analysis
-2、fake information detection
+- fake information detection
-3、multi-modal learning
+- multi-modal learning
-4、transfer learning
+- transfer learning

+I have no publication now but I keep learning and improving my practical ability.
 And you can find more about me from [知乎](https://www.zhihu.com/people/wei-zhi-zhe-71-53).

+My favorite hobby is to work out, includes  street workout and strength training in the gym.
+One of my favorite sentences is do it with your heart and do it to the extreme.
+So I will truly put my heart into doing what I want to do well.